stevenrakhmanchik/Plywood/README.md

 ### Join In!

-I am currently looking for people to collaborate with.
+I am currently looking for people to collaborate with on:

+- Writing documentation and wiki
+- Implementing syntax features
+- Developing libraries and a package system
+- Literally anything else

+Contact info is in github bio.

 ### To Do: